fernandoyoulife/MopCore547/README.md

  INSTRUCTIONS:

-1) Client for this source can be fount here:
+1) El cliente para esta fuente esta aqui:

 https://mega.nz/#!cZc30S6T!6R9zAlXkKE2ekBf7ZdnN_pQBnOxK5pyG3LNPEXT-0mU

-2) If you alredy have the Mists of Pandaria 5.4.X, you can just put this client in the folder and start it
+2) Si ya tiene Mists of Pandaria 5.4.X, puede poner este cliente en la carpeta e iniciarlo

 3) If you don't have Mists of Pandaria alredy, then just put this .exe file in empty folder start it and after it is done loading exit game and change your config.wtf to your desired realmlist.